microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationmodule-delete.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Delete an existing module.
+Delete an existing [module](../resources/educationmodule.md) in a [class](../resources/educationclass.md).
 Only teachers within a class can delete modules.

 ## Permissions